 - Changes to the approved draft (spaces, paragraphs, bullets, re-wording, re-arranged wording etc.) will cause verification to fail.

-If the Creator's post passes the second verification, they will be paid for their work.
-If it does not you and the Creator will receive a Failed Verification notice.
-At this point you will need to manually verify the Creator's post.
+If the creator's post passes the second verification, they will be paid for their work.
+If it does not you the Creator will receive a Failed Verification notice.
+At this point you will need to manually verify the creator's post.
 This article will help walk you through this process.